Package 'slca'

 Description

-Provides relative model fit test for two fitted SLCM models with deviance statistic.
+Conducts a relative model fit test between two fitted SLCM models using the deviance statistic.

 Usage